osok/Electronic_Gadget_Gizmo/README.md

 * I wanted to figure out GitHub (I'm an old school programmer, like 8 years since I did team development)
 * I wanted to build some Arduino Libraries for some of the code I already wrote and use it in the project
 * I wanted to code multiple devices on SPI and I2C bus
+* I wanted to write it on ESP2866 platform
 * I wanted to provide a fun tool that could be used to educate, challenge and expose people to new ways of thinking
 * I also wanted to frustrate those that could not or would not "Try Harder"